Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Experiments

 In this section, we empirically evaluate the performance of our proposed algorithms.

-\subsection{Experiments on Synthetic Data}
+\subsection{Experiments on synthetic data}

-We generate random instances for $K=\{1,2\}$ by setting the arrival rates to $\lambda=0.7$ with the parameters $d=5$, $\eps=0.03$, $N=5$, and $T=1{,}000$.
+\para{Experimental setup} We generate random instances for $K=\{1,2\}$ by setting the arrival rates to $\lambda=0.7$ with the parameters $d=5$, $\eps=0.03$, $N=5$, and $T=1{,}000$.
 The context vectors $x\in\R^d$ and disjoint parameters $\theta_j^*\in\R^d$ for $j\in[N]$ are sampled from $\Unif(-1,1)$, ensuring that the contexts satisfy the slackness condition, i.e., $\max_{S\in\cal C} R(x,S,\Theta^*) \geq \lambda + \eps$.
 We perform 10 independent runs and report the average queue length regret and average cumulative regret with $\pm 1$ standard deviation.
 We benchmark ACQB against five baseline algorithms for $K=1$: (i) the Optimal policy; (ii) the Random policy, which selects a random query and assortment; (iii--iv) two MAB-based queueing bandit algorithms from \citep{krishnasamy2021learning}; and (v) the contextual queueing bandit algorithm (Algorithm 1 from \citet{bae2026queuelengthregretbounds}).
 To the best of our knowledge, aside from these queueing bandit-based approaches, no other existing baselines are capable of learning from user retrials (implicit feedback).
 For the $K=2$ setting, since baselines (iii) and (iv) are incompatible with the MNL model, we compare ACQB only with (i), (ii), and the MNL-adapted version of (v).
 Detailed descriptions of each baseline policy are provided in \Cref{sec:exp:baselines}.

-As shown in \Cref{fig:sim_1}, ACQB consistently outperforms baselines in both queue length and cumulative regrets.
-Additional experiments with varying $N$ and $\eps$ are available in \Cref{sec:exp:sim}.
+\para{Performance comparison} As shown in \Cref{fig:sim_1}, ACQB has lower queue length and cumulative regret values than the baselines.
+To isolate the scheduling rule, we also fix the routing rule of ACQB and replace only the scheduling policy with FIFO, round-robin over the least-served jobs (RR), or random scheduling. \Cref{fig:sim_sch} shows that ACQB scheduling has lower queue length regret than these variants. \Cref{tab:throughput_wallclock_t500_t1000} reports throughput and wall-clock time.
+ACQB achieves higher throughput at both $T=500$ and $T=1{,}000$, with wall-clock time comparable to the other contextual policies.
+This overhead is small relative to LLM inference time: a response time can be approximated by $\mathrm{TTFT}+(\text{number of output tokens})/(\text{tokens/sec})$, and a public benchmark reports TTFT $2.84$s and throughput $30$ tokens/sec for GPT-4 Turbo.\footnote{\url{https://benchlm.ai/llm-speed}} The near-zero W.C. entries for Q-ThS, Q-UCB, and RAND are rounded values with very small but nonzero overheads.
+Details of the scheduling variants and additional experiments with varying $N$ and $\eps$ are provided in \Cref{sec:exp:baselines,sec:exp:sim}.

+\para{Exploration variants} ACQB triggers random exploration only when a new query arrives, which preserves i.i.d. arriving contexts in the eigenvalue-growth argument.
+In \Cref{sec:exp:exploration-variants}, we compare this design with heuristic variants that trigger exploration independently of arrivals and select the exploration query by FIFO, LIFO, round-robin over the least-served queries, or random scheduling.